 Help With Downsizing Events

 In the case of my parents, the big downsizing event was a garage sale.
+A garage sale can be a great way to make a bit of extra cash while clearing out items no longer needed.
 Since they had so many items, we ended up just sorting things onto different tables.
 We gave each table a value, such as a $1 table and a $5 table.
 We priced large items individually.
 Most of the smaller items were just sorted onto tables, cleaned and ready to be sold.